 - The extent to which the injury impacts the plaintiff’s daily life, employability, and relationships;

 - The plaintiff’s ability to meet their future physical and mental health needs without extra help; and

 - The defendant’s available assets and insurance policy limits.

 While non-economic pain and suffering damages related to pain and suffering and emotional distress may have some connection to the actual costs a plaintiff incurred, punitive damages are far less limited.
-In many cases in which punitive damages are awarded, including the Philip Morris case, they significantly exceed the amount awarded in compensatory pain and suffering damages.
+In many cases in which punitive damages are awarded, including the Philip Morris case, they significantly exceed the amount awarded in compensatory pain and suffering.